gdbroman/broman.blog/_posts/2020/2020-10-27-the-process.md

 Sometimes others see,

-when we can't seem to find - no, nothing at all.
+whilst we seem to find - no, nothing at all.

 Even so, it requires unraveling,